DemandCube/NeverwinterDP/docs/dataflowSubmission.md

 #Overview#

-Use the Scribengin API to submit your dataflow to a running instance of Scribengin.
+In this guide we'll walk through how to use the Scribengin API to build a dataflow.
+This is an arbitrary dataflow used to showcase the capabilities of the Scribengin system and API.
+We'll use the Scribengin API to submit your dataflow to a running instance of Scribengin.

 To be able to submit your dataflow to Scribengin, first you'll need to :